BLCM/OpenBLCMM/README.md

 - Convert BL2/TPS boolean to an Enum
   - Maybe add AoDK support?
 - Default to offline; don't even bother with the checkbox
+- Needed testing:
+  - Doublecheck all `*Action` functions, post-struct-and-dev-mode-removal
+  - Doublecheck file saving -- there was a lot of autoexec stuff in there which got ripped out.